 EBSCO eBook users can e-mail up to 60 pages of a book into a permanent PDF file, or you may download an entire e-book using Adobe Digital Editions.

 E-mailed PDFs seem to load onto most e-book readers using the Bluefire Reader app on Apple and Android and the Adobe Reader app on Kindle.

 To e-mail a PDF from EBSCO eBooks, select the e-mail icon from the menu on the right side of the screen, enter your e-mail address, and click “Send.”

 The reference desk is located on the first floor of Farley library.
 The hours of operation are:

-You can stop by, call, email, or text the reference department.
+You can stop by, call, email, text, or chat with the reference department.
 You can also make an appointment for an extended research consultation.